SF Museum logo The Starfleet Museum The Romulan Empire

 Draft [m] 39.83 39.83 35.29 13.49

-Weapons: plasma cannon, "Mullet" long-range attack missiles, "Mascot" short-range defensive missiles
+Weapons: 1 plasma cannon, 2 missile launchers with 50+ "Mullet" long-range attack missiles, 30+ "Mascot" short-range defensive missiles

 *All specifications are estimates unless otherwise noted.

-In late 2159, as the war entered its final year, UESN task forces had entered Romulan space and were systematically destroying the Romulans Imperial Star Fleet.
-Attacks by individual or massed CABBAGE- and CHOWDER-class cruisers were rarely successful and only served to increase the numbers of Romulans crewman killed in action.
+In late 2159, as the war entered its final year, UESN task forces had entered Romulan space and were systematically destroying the Romulans' Imperial Guard.
+Attacks by individual or massed Cabbage- and Chowder-class cruisers were rarely successful and only served to increase the numbers of Romulan crewmen killed in action.
 With only their inefficient fusion reactors, the Romulans had little hope of stopping the UESN juggernaut.
 To this end, the Romulans spent a large proportion of their research funds attempting to harness the power of quantum singularities.
-However, The Romulans seemed to have greatly underestimated the complexity of the problem as this avenue of research would not produce anything of military value before the end of the war (and indeed for the next 150 years).
+However, the Romulans seemed to have greatly underestimated the complexity of the problem as this avenue of research would not produce anything of military value before the end of the war (and indeed for the next 150 years).
 More importantly, this fruitless endeavor would divert resources from areas of research with more immediate applications, such as long-range sensors, sensor countermeasures, missile propulsion and guidance systems, and antimissile defense.
-While Romulan fusion reactors were perhaps only slightly less efficient than UE reactors at the start of the war, the UE would continue to refine their fusion powerplants to approach the limits of theoretical efficiency and then leap ahead with the development of M/AM reactors.
+While Romulan fusion reactors were perhaps only slightly less efficient than UE reactors at the start of the war, the UE would continue to refine their fusion power plants to approach the limits of theoretical efficiency and then leap ahead with the development of M/AM reactors.
 The Romulans also began work on their own M/AM reactor during the war but were, perhaps, 30 years behind the UE.
-Indeed, the Romulans inability to field any M/AM munitions until the 2260s suggests they were also unable to mass-produce AM.
+Indeed, the Romulans' inability to field any M/AM munitions until the 2260s suggests they were also unable to mass-produce antimatter.
 Starfleet Intelligence believes that the Romulans likely halted all work on M/AM reactors by about 2200 and would only receive M/AM reactors from the Klingons in the 2260s.

 Late in the war, the Romulan finally produced a cruiser able to have some success against UESN M/AM-powered cruisers, at least in some realms of combat.
-The CLAVICLE-class cruiser (named "Tyrranus" by UESN Intelligence) was again a member of the CHOWDER family of cruisers.
-However, rather than being radially symmetric about the longitudinal axis, CLAVICLE had a bilaterally symmetric "winged" main hull with two nacelles and was the first Romulan ship to actually bear some resemblance to a bird of prey.
-CLAVICLE displaced an estimated 200,000 tons and was observed at speeds exceeding warp 4.2 (74.1 c).
-External scans suggest CLAVICLE was able to attain this level of performance through a more warp-dynamic hull configuration and a larger, more powerful fusion reactor.
-This larger powerplant and smaller hull necessarily limited the amount of deuterium that could be carried, which in turn likely limited CLAVICLE's range.
-However, since these ships generally did not attack over distances greater than 0.1 light year, this short range was not a serious operational limitation.
-On the other hand, this reactor was considerably less stable than earlier reactors: several CLAVICLE ships were destroyed by catastrophic reactor failures when either pursuing or being pursued by UESN ships.
+The Clavicle-class cruiser (named "Tyrranus" by UESN Intelligence) was again a member of the Chowder family of cruisers.
+However, rather than being radially symmetric about the longitudinal axis, Clavicle had a bilaterally symmetric "winged" main hull with two nacelles and was the first Romulan ship to actually bear some resemblance to a bird of prey.
+Clavicle displaced an estimated 175,000 t and was observed at speeds exceeding wf 4.2.
+External scans suggest Clavicle was able to attain this level of performance through a more warp-dynamic hull configuration and a larger, more powerful fusion reactor.
+This larger power plant and smaller hull necessarily limited the amount of deuterium that could be carried, which in turn likely limited Clavicle's range.
+However, since these ships generally did not attack over distances greater than 0.1 ly, this short range was not a serious operational limitation.
+On the other hand, this reactor was considerably less stable than earlier reactors: several Clavicle ships were destroyed by catastrophic reactor failures when either pursuing or being pursued by UESN ships.

-Although CLAVICLES were clearly the best Romulan cruiser of the war, their lack of a M/AM powerplant meant that they could not engage UESN at their maximum speeds over long distances.
-They were, however, used extremely effectively as ambush hunters, lying silently in wait for unwary UE carriers, cruisers, and transports, which they would then attack at warp 4.0 or better.
-At such speeds a CLAVICLE was often able to penetrate a cruiser's or carrier's defensive perimeter so that the plasma weapon could be used to devastating effect.
-However, if the attack was unsuccessful or if UE forces chose to pursue, CLAVICLES could be run down and destroyed.
+Although Clavicle cruisers were clearly the best Romulan design of the war, their lack of a M/AM power plant meant that they could not engage UESN at their maximum speeds over long distances.
+They were, however, used extremely effectively as ambush hunters, lying silently in wait for unwary UESN carriers, cruisers, and transports, which they would then attack at wf 4.0 or better.
+At such speeds a Clavicle was often able to penetrate a cruiser's or carrier's defensive perimeter so that the plasma weapon could be used to devastating effect.
+However, if the attack was unsuccessful or if UESN forces chose to pursue, Clavicle could be run down and destroyed.